1. Managing risk and the welfare of our clients is our prime concern.

 3. Our clients have the right to expect us to be up-to-date on the latest methods and techniques and to use appropriate and well-functioning equipment.

 4. We must be aware of our own physical, technical, and experiential limitations.
 We should use routes and terrain that are within our expertise and capabilities.

 5. We are expected to teach and practice Leave No Trace principles and to be knowledgeable of local natural history.

 6. We facilitate a welcoming and inclusive environment for all people, regardless of their intersecting identities whether based in gender, race, sexuality, religion or any other identity.

 7. We will not engage in any form of discrimination, harassment, or other prohibited behavior as described in the Anti-Harassment and Prohibited Behavior Policy.

-As representatives of the AMGA we must conduct ourselves in a manner that reflects well on the AMGA.
-This applies on AMGA programs as well as anytime we are interacting with clients, the public, our fellow guides, government agencies, and others.
+8. As representatives of the AMGA we must conduct ourselves in a manner that reflects well on the AMGA.
+This applies during AMGA programs as well as anytime we are interacting with clients, the public, our fellow guides, government agencies, and others.

 9. We must understand our level of training and certification as defined by the AMGA Scope of Practice (SOP).
 This includes accurately and unambiguously representing the level of our training and certification to clients, the public, government agencies, and others.
 After July 1, 2022, we will work only within our training and certification level(s) as defined by the SOP.

 10. We will accurately and unambiguously represent the level of our training and certification to clients, the public, government agencies, and others as described in the AMGA Brand Use Policy.